 - Physical therapists can help with support devices, such as splints, canes, walkers, and braces.
 Splints are commonly used in the treatment of wrist arthritis.
 Finger splints can support individual joints of the fingers.

-- Wearing nighttime cotton gloves to keep the hands warm during sleep, Paraffin wax dips, warm water soaks can help ease hand symptoms.
+- Wearing nighttime cotton gloves to keep the hands warm during sleep, Paraffin wax dips, and warm water soaks can help ease hand symptoms.
 Spine symptoms can improve with a neck collar, lumbar corset, or a firm mattress, depending on what areas are involved.

 - Meditation helps you to reduce pain from arthritis by reducing stress.
 When stress is reduced, inflammation and thus swelling and pain drop.

 Disclaimer: Content on this site is for reference purposes and is not intended to substitute for advice given by a physician, pharmacist, or other licensed health-care professional.
-You should not use this information as self-diagnosis or for treating a health problem or disease.
+You should not use this information for self-diagnosis or for treating a health problem or disease.
 We use Affiliate links as this is our means to survive.
 We by no means solicit any products for any company.
 Please take professional guidance or a doctor’s advice before taking these medicines as every individual is different and circumstances are different for all.
 We by no means will be held responsible for any bad effects that can come out of using these medicines.